S1monXuan/appStore/README.md

 # What is it
 It is a full stack web app application using react and node js.
 It use mongodb atlas as database.
 Sendgrid is used to send message.

-It is been deployed on Windows Azure
+It is been deployed on Microsoft Azure
 <a href="https://xinmai-webapp.azurewebsites.net"> Link to Xinmai Webapp </a>

 # How it works